How do I access my applicant status page?

 We encourage you to focus on choosing the best fit college from those who have offered you admission.
 Wait lists are uncertain, so it is best not to pin your hopes on a college that has not offered you admission yet.
 If you are not admitted to Pomona College off of the wait list, we encourage you to embrace your admission to another college and fully commit to the experience of being a student there.
 If you remain interested in Pomona, submit your Wait List Offer Response form and send us an email later in April once you’ve had the chance to process your choices.
 There won't be any wait list news until early-to-mid May.
 Once the class is full, we will notify all students who remain on the wait list.

 I’m interested in deferring my admission and taking a gap year.
 What should I do?

-Requests to defer admission for one year are reviewed and approved individually by the Dean of Admissions and must be received by May 1.
+While the initial deadline of May 1st to request a deferral has passed, students enrolled in the Class of 2024 now have until July 20, 2020 to request to defer their entry to the College by one year.
+Requests to defer admission for one year are reviewed and approved individually by the Dean of Admissions.
 You may email your request to email@example.com or mail your request to Pomona College, Office of Admissions, 333 N. College Way, Claremont, CA 91711.
-Please see Gap Year Students for more information.
+Please see Gap Year for more information.

 When are I-20s for international students issued?

 I-20s for international students are issued in late April to mid-May.